iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 hidden and not checked out by DVC.
 Note that these are not pushed to Git remotes by default either (see `dvc exp push`).

+Note that DVC Experiments require a unique name to identify them.
+DVC will usually auto-generate one by default, such as `exp-bfe64` (based on the experiment's hash).
+A custom name can be set instead, using the `--name`/`-n` option of `dvc exp run`.
+These names can be used to reference experiments in other `dvc exp` subcommands.

 </details>

-[run them]: /doc/user-guide/experiment-management/running-experiments

-## Properties

-DVC Experiments will have an auto-generated name like `exp-bfe64` by default.
-A custom name can be given instead (using the `--name`/`-n` option of `dvc exp run`).
-These names can be used to reference experiments in other `dvc exp` subcommands.

-All experiments created by DVC will be associated to the latest commit (Git `HEAD`) at the time that they were run.
-This is called the experiment's _baseline_.

 ## Basic workflow